Atlanta Burn Injury Lawyer

-The burns themselves can be extraordinarily painful and can lead to infection, other complications, disability and in some cases, death.
+The burns themselves can be extraordinarily painful and can lead to infection, complications, disability, and in some cases, death.
 The most common complications from a burn injury include cellulitis, pneumonia, respiratory failure, wound infection, septicemia, arrhythmia, and bacteremia.

 When these injuries are the result of negligence, our experienced Atlanta, Georgia burn injury lawyer will work tirelessly to achieve the compensation you deserve.
 Sometimes, determining who is responsible for a person’s burn injuries is difficult.
 Ponton Law will ensure a detailed investigation takes place.
 For example, in a car accident, burns may not necessarily be entirely the fault of the party that caused the accident.
-The manufacturer of the victim’s automobile or one of its component parts could be equally or fully liable for placing a defective product on the market.
+The manufacturer of the victim’s automobile, or one of its parts, could be equally or fully liable for placing a defective product on the market.
 Burn injuries may be caused by chemicals or by fire.
-Fires can start because of any number of hazards including faulty or defective wiring in an apartment, condominium, home or commercial building, from defective propane tanks, downed power lines or arson.
-We make sure that we explore all potential sources in an effort to maximize your recovery.
+Fires can start because of any number of hazards including faulty or defective wiring in an apartment, condominium, home, or commercial building, from defective propane tanks, downed power lines, or arson.
+We make sure that we explore all potential sources to maximize your recovery.